linksplatform/Disposables/README.md

             {
                 int[] array = disposableArray;

-                // use your object object
+                // use your object here

             } // call to onArrayDispose here
         }